vishnu350/rs-mainspring-winder/README.md

 # Building the RS winder
 Recommended 3D printing options:
-- **Material: PLA** (best for high accuracy prints).
-Avoid overly cheap or low quality materials.
+- **Material: PLA or PLA+** (best for high accuracy prints).
-- **Filling: 100%** (parts may crumble under stress if lower).
+- **Infill: 20% or more** (parts may crumble under stress if lower).
-- **Layer thickness: 200 µm** or better.
+- **Layer thickness: 100 µm** or better.
-- **Printer: Any decent 3D printer**, as long as you understand your printer settings well enough.
-- **Color: Any**, best if all parts are the same color which results in equal dimensional tolerances between prints.
+- **Color: Any**, go with white if unsure, best if all parts are the same color for equal dimensional tolerances between prints.
+- **Printer: Any well calibrated 3D printer**, it is important that the print job is done with high accuracy instead of speed.
+- **Placement: Widest flat surface should face downwards**, so the printer will not struggle with the job.

 Steps to build your RS mainspring winder:
 1. Use a caliper to measure your mainspring barrel inner diameter and the mainspring arbour diameter.